jkedra/jkedra.github.io/_drafts/btrfs.md

-BTRFS indeed is a better filesystem, featuring [extent](we:Extent_%28file_systems%29) based file storage, [copy-on-write][cow1] (COW), easy snapshots and filesystem compression, deduplication and defragmentation.
+BTRFS indeed is a better filesystem, featuring [extent](we:Extent_%28file_systems%29) based file storage, [copy-on-write][cow1] (COW), easy [snapshots][wiki-snapshots] and filesystem compression, deduplication and defragmentation.
 It supports in place upgrade of ext2/3/4 to btrfs with an option to rollback.
+It can even [rebalance][wiki-balancing] itself.

 What [it does not support](https://wiki.archlinux.org/index.php/Btrfs#Limitations) is encryption, nor swap files.